 While generally considered safe, Furosemide can actually cause a host of side effects including vitamin and electrolyte imbalances.

-Fido may need a prescription diet or vitamin supplementation, perhaps added potassium.
+And consider that your dog may require a specialized prescription diet or a specific type of vitamin supplementation—perhaps added potassium.

 The Potential Side Effects